Determination of Heat of Hydration

 described here.

-In order to load measuring data, go to this.
+To load measuring data, go to this.

 When measuring data has been loaded, Figure 9: